kevinyswong/kevinyswong.github.io/index.md

 even your happiness becomes loathsome to you, and so also your reason and virtue.
 The hour when you say: 'What good is my happiness?
 It is poverty and pollution and wretched self-complacency.'"
-It is not without reason that Tolstoy's ANNA KARENINA opens with "All happy families are alike; every unhappy family is unhappy in its own way".
+It is not without reason that Tolstoy's ANNA KARENINA opens with, "All happy families are alike; every unhappy family is unhappy in its own way".
 What story is there to tell that ends with smiles all around?
 It is finished at the full stop.
 The principal trouble isn't that there is a lack of content but that any such story does not even intend to